 What are the aims of this leaflet?

-This leaflet has been written to help you understand more about nodular prurigo (NP).
-It tells you what it is, what causes it, what can be done about it, and where you can find out more about it.
+This leaflet has been written to help you understand more about nodular prurigo.
+It tells you what it is, what causes it, what can be done about it and where you can find more information.

 What is nodular prurigo?

 ‘Pruritus’ is the word doctors use for itching.
 ‘Prurigo’ is a word, which describes the changes in the skin after it has been scratched for a long time.
 In nodular prurigo, these changes look like firm, very itchy bumps (nodules) on the skin’s surface.
 These bumps can improve or resolve when the person stops scratching the area.
 However, for many people this can be very difficult without proper and sometimes prolonged medical treatment.